 How and Why the Imagery of Zechariah 14 Intentionally Mirrors Genesis 1:1-10: The Symbolism of Zechariah 14 has a Unifying Theme depicting the Establishment of Israel’s Sovereignty over Greece and the Reestablishment of the Law in the Imagery of the Creation of the Earth in Genesis 1:1-10.

-The language of Zechariah 14 may seem random and bazaar.
+The language of Zechariah 14 may seem random and bizarre.
 However, there is nothing random about the symbolism in this chapter.
-In Zechariah 14 there is a unifying theme that is certainly present but easily missed: The symbolism of Zechariah 14 depicts the establishment of Israel’s sovereignty over Greece and the reestablishment of the practice of the Law in the image of the creation of heaven and earth according to Genesis 1.
-In other words, Zechariah 14 is a creation account depicting the reinstitution of the Law and the subsequent establishment of a new sovereign kingdom, Israel, in the imagery of Genesis 1.
+In Zechariah 14 there is a unifying theme that is certainly present but easily missed: The miracles of Zechariah 14 are creation motifs symbolizing Israel’s sovereignty over Greece and the reinstitution of the Law in the image and language of the creation of heaven and earth in Genesis 1.
+In other words, Zechariah 14 is a creation account depicting the reestablishment of the Law and the subsequent creation of a new sovereign kingdom, Israel, in such a way as to point to Genesis 1.
 See Zechariah 14 Fulfilled in the Maccabean Wars: A Preterist Commentary.

 Genesis 1:2: “Now the Earth was Formless and Empty, Darkness was over the Surface of the Deep, and the Spirit of God was hovering over the Waters.”

-The coming of the Lord on the clouds of heaven is referred to in Zechariah 14:5: “Then the LORD my God will come, and all the holy ones with him.”
+The clouds that serve as the Lord’s chariot in Genesis 1:2 are presumably created by the separation or evaporation of the waters in Genesis 1:6-8.
+The clouds formed by the separation of the waters above from the waters below coalesce to become the clouds upon which the Lord rides at the beginning of creation.
+The coming of the Lord on the clouds of heaven is an often repeated motif throughout the Old and New Testaments.
+The coming of the Lord on the clouds of heaven is implied in Zechariah 14:5: “Then the LORD my God will come, and all the holy ones with him.”
 The second century B.C. fulfillment of this event appears to be mentioned in 2 Maccabees 5:2-3.
 Here a mass-vision of an angelic army was seen in the sky over Jerusalem at the start of the Maccabean Wars.
 This army of angels in the sky as it is recorded in 2 Maccabees is seemingly identical or nearly identical to historical descriptions of the initial aspect of the Parousia or second coming.
-According to Tacitus and Josephus a mass-vision of a similar angelic army was also reported in the sky over Israel at the start of the Jewish War.
-See Jesus, the Son of Man, was LITERALLY Seen in the Clouds in A.D.
+Throughout the Gospels Jesus often predicted that He would come on the clouds of heaven at the end of the age just as God was often reported to have done throughout the Old Testament.
+According to Tacitus and Josephus a mass-vision of a similar angelic army was also reported in the sky over Israel at the start of the Jewish War.1 See Jesus, the Son of Man, was LITERALLY Seen in the Clouds in A.D.
 66.

-If Genesis 1:2 when the Spirit of God hovers over the waters and the coming of the Lord on the clouds of heaven in Zechariah 14:5 are analogous events, how did the Lord move over waters in Zechariah 14:5?
+If when the Spirit of God hovered over the waters in Genesis 1:2 and the coming of the Lord on the clouds of heaven in Zechariah 14:5 are analogous events, how did the Lord move over waters in Zechariah 14:5?
 According to Genesis 1 the earth was in a flooded state before its creation.
-As stated above, floods are often used in the Bible to symbolize conquest by foreign armies according to Isaiah 8:7-8, Daniel 11:10, Daniel 11:40, Nahum 1:8 and Joel 2:9.
-Furthermore, in the Old and New Testaments whenever God or the Son of God was said to come on the clouds that often meant that the Lord was going to come in conquest upon a rebellious nation in the midst of a foreign army as is exemplified in Nahum 1:3.
-Therefore, when God moved over the waters during his coming in Zechariah 14:5 at the time of the Maccabean Wars, these waters represent the Greek Army and its dominion over Israel in the second century B.C at the start of the Maccabean Wars.
-In other words, this foreign empire symbolized by flood waters (Daniel 11:10, 40, Nahum 1:8 and Joel 2:9) which ruled over Israel, the earth, prior to the Maccabean Wars represents the precreation water-world of Genesis 1.
+As stated above, floods are often used in the Bible to symbolize conquest by foreign armies.
+See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
+Furthermore, in the Old and New Testaments whenever God or the Son of God was said to come on the clouds that often meant that the Lord was going to come in conquest upon a rebellious nation in the midst of a foreign army as is exemplified in Nahum 1:3.2 Therefore, when God moved over the waters during His coming in Zechariah 14:5 at the time of the Maccabean Wars, these waters are implied by the presence of the Greek Army and its dominion over Israel in the second century B.C at the start of the Maccabean Wars.
+In other words, this foreign empire was the flood waters that point to the precreation water-world of Genesis 1.

-The darkness of Zechariah 14:6 in which the sun, moon and stars are not visible which mirrors the darkness of Genesis 1:2 is also an omen pointing to the presence of the Glory Cloud, the quintessential sign of the coming of the Lord on the clouds of heaven.
-According to Genesis 1:2 amidst the darkness mentioned in this verse, the spirit of God is said to move over the waters.
+The darkness of Zechariah 14:6 in which the sun, moon and stars are not visible which mirrors the darkness of Genesis 1:2 is also an omen pointing to the presence of the Glory Cloud, the hallmark of the coming of the Lord on the clouds of heaven.
+According to Genesis 1:2 amidst the darkness mentioned in this verse, the Spirit of God is said to move over the waters.
 Remember that Psalm 104:3 says that when God moved over the waters in Genesis 1:2, He had come on the clouds of heaven.
-The clouds upon which the Lord rides when he comes in judgment or while in the act of creation is called the Glory Cloud.
+The clouds upon which the Lord rides when He comes in judgment or while in the act of creation is called the Glory Cloud.

 Before them [an invading army] the earth shakes, the heavens tremble, the sun and moon are darkened, and the stars no longer shine.
 The Lord thunders at the head of his army; his forces are beyond number, and mighty is the army that obeys his command.
 The day of the Lord is great; it is dreadful.
-Who can endure it [emphasis mine]?
+Who can endure it [emphasis mine] (Joel 2:10-11)?

 When I snuff you out, I will cover the heavens and darken their stars; I will cover the sun with a cloud, and the moon will not give its light.
 All the shining lights in the heavens I will darken over you; I will bring darkness over your land, declares the Sovereign Lord.
 I will trouble the hearts of many peoples when I bring about your destruction among the nations, among lands you have not known [emphasis mine].